 The two main types are infant carriers and convertible car seats.

 An infant carrier is great if you want to be able to keep your infant in it when taking them in and out of the car.
 This works well if they fall asleep and you don’t want to disturb them!

 Most carriers are also part of a travel system and can fit into a stroller as well.
-Infant carriers can get heavy and be a pain to carry around.
-I always bring our stroller with us so I can just pop the car seat into the stroller.
+Infant carriers can get heavy and awkward to carry around.
+I always bring our stroller with me so I can just pop the car seat into the stroller.
 Pushing the stroller is much easier than lugging around a 15-pound carrier with a 10-pound baby.

-I had a traditional diaper bag with my first baby but got a backpack bag for my second.
+I had a traditional diaper bag with my first baby but got this backpack bag for my second.
 It’s much easier to wear while also carrying a baby and chasing a toddler.